Abuka-Victor/Shell-Project/README.md

 # Simple Shell Project

-This repo contains ALX SE Program Project 0x16 for the participant contributors.
+This repo contains my implementation of the ALX SE Program Project 0x16.
 The project is a simple shell which should work exactly like a normal terminal or command prompt when run on a computer.

 ## Getting Started